Dtran048/254assgn/README.md

-changed what is in the readme file to signify version two of my repository.
+changed what is in the readme file to signify version two of my repository. making changes